 The Forum plays a key role in the work of the Centre, and offers a way for experts to be involved with less time commitment than those on the Board.

 If you are interested in supporting the work of the Energy Centre, then joining the Leadership Forum is an ideal way to do this.
-To apply to join the Leadership Forum please complete our application form.
+To apply to join the Leadership Forum please get in touch.
 Prospective applicants are advised to review the Leadership Forum Terms of Reference to ensure they meet the criteria for joining the forum.

 To return your completed application form or if you have any questions please email: email@example.com.